msa19/Goodfellas15.github.io/README.md

 ## Roadmap

 See the [open issues](https://github.com/lorepirri/cayman-blog/issues) for a list of proposed features (and known issues).

-## Project philosophy

-The Cayman Blog theme is intended to make it quick and easy for GitHub Pages users to create their first (or 100th) website.
-The theme should meet the vast majority of users' needs out of the box, erring on the side of simplicity rather than flexibility, and provide users the opportunity to opt-in to additional complexity if they have specific needs or wish to further customize their experience (such as adding custom CSS or modifying the default layout).
-It should also look great, but that goes without saying.

-## Contributing

-Interested in contributing to Cayman Blog?
-We'd love your help.
-Cayman Blog is an open source project, built one contribution at a time by users like you.
-See [the CONTRIBUTING file](CONTRIBUTING.md) for instructions on how to contribute.

 ### Previewing the theme locally